JamesLMilner/wkt-api/README.md

 # Current Work in Progress

 * Translate geometries into JSON; full coverage for all common geometry types
+* Tests for translations

 # License